jason-c-daniels/jason-c-daniels.net/music/_posts/2026-03-19-favorite-music.md

 4. _Trash It Up_.
 This is an honorable mention.
 It's another song about indulgence.
 This one rejects prim and proper style and behavior (a major social taboo at the time) where the narrator is basically telling his lover that they should "Trash It Up."
 It's far more rock adjacent than most of the other songs.
 And it's not just about how they'll dress in public.
 Fredericks of Hollywood lingerie is named in one of the refrains.
 It's got both a raw, yet somewhat subdued feel that just speaks to me.
 And it's clearly indulging in the "promise of what is to come," should they choose to _Trash It Up_.

-## Why Write Did I Write This?

-Over the years I've been needled for not having "favorites."
-Most of the time people mean "a song, album or genre you will prefer to most others, most of the time."
-Some folks even get antsy if your preferred music changes with time.
-Yet, my tastes and fondness for specific songs and albums varies over time, somewhat cyclically.
-This is because it defies expectations -- the willingness to play the lying game and make bold proclamations we all know just aren't true.

-Why do I say that?
-Everyone who I've gotten to know, who has done this to me, eventually reveals, they too have tastes that vary with time and are even cyclic.
-But they're not passionate about music, so they just wanted a simple answer.
-And, when asked about their own passions, they don't give the simple unnuanced answer.
-Music is a passion of mine.
-So I don't give the unnuanced answers either.
-Sometimes I even tell people they're asking me to choose among my babies.
-That's hyperbole, to be sure.
-But it helps drive home the point.

-And, with all of that said, there are some albums and songs that have really stuck with me over the years.
-And every album I own, is one that I am currently, or was at one time, extremely fond of.
-If it's one I _was_ extremely fond of, it will be one I'm very fond of again.
-And discussing music is a way to get to know someone.

-So, to help answer the questions that always follow from "well pick one, in this genre," I picked some genres and one album per genre and three to four songs from the album to dig into.
-Concept albums and multipart story-songs, were exempted as stating a single track and singularly great ignores that the full story/album context gives the song it's total appeal.
-To me this is like trying to divorce a chapter from a book.
-From what I've seen: sometimes it works; usually it doesn't.